University of Massachusetts Amherst: Modern era

 By the 1970s, the University continued to grow and gave rise to a shuttle bus service on campus as well as many other architectural additions; this included the Murray D. Lincoln Campus Center complete with a hotel, office space, fine dining restaurant, campus store, and passageway to the parking garage, the W. E. B. Du Bois Library, and the Fine Arts Center.

-Over the course of the next two decades, the John W. Lederle Graduate Research Center and the Conte National Polymer Research Center were built and UMass Amherst emerged as a major research facility.
+Over the next two decades, the John W. Lederle Graduate Research Center and the Conte National Polymer Research Center were built and UMass Amherst emerged as a major research facility.
 The Robsham Memorial Center for Visitors welcomed thousands of guests to campus after its dedication in 1989.
-For athletic and other large events, the Mullins Center was opened in 1993, hosting capacity crowds as the Minutemen basketball team ranked at number one for many weeks in the mid-1990s, and reached the Final Four in 1996.
+For athletic and other large events, the Mullins Center was opened in 1993.

 21st century

-In 2003, Massachusetts State Legislature legally designated University of Massachusetts Amherst as a research University and the "flagship campus of the University of Massachusetts system".
-That same year, the Massachusetts State Legislature legally designated UMass Amherst as a Research University and the "flagship campus of the UMass system."
+In 2003, Massachusetts State Legislature designated the University of Massachusetts Amherst as a research university and the "flagship campus of the University of Massachusetts system".
 The university was named a top producer of Fulbright Award winners in the 2008–2009 academic year.
 Additionally, in 2010, it was named one of the "Top Colleges and Universities Contributing to Teach For America's 2010 Teaching Corps."

-Since World War II, the imagery on the official seal of the university has been nearly identical to the state flag of the Commonwealth of Massachusetts.
-In 2022, the university decided to replace it and is currently in the process to change both its official seal and motto.
+From World War II to 2023, the imagery on the official seal of the university was nearly identical to the state flag of the Commonwealth of Massachusetts.
+That image of the seal has been slowly removed starting in 2011, until March 2023 when a new image of the seal, featuring a profile of the Old Chapel spire, was ratified by the campus.